DeNepo/separation-of-concerns/README.md

 There's an outstanding series of tutorials called [The JavaScript 30](https://javascript30.com/) put together by [Wes Bos](https://wesbos.com), it's 30 fun frontend projects with video tutorials and finished code to study.
 The team project this week is to study one of the projects and reconstruct it as a collaborative project.

 Each team member should fork [HackYourFutureBelgium/javascript-30](https://github.com/HackYourFutureBelgium/JavaScript-30), this repo contains more detailed instructions for the week's project.
+You can use the [javascript-30-starter](https://github.com/HackYourFutureBelgium/javascript-30-starter) repo to get off the ground.

 No need to stop at 1 project!
 If your team is on a roll, keep going.
 There's a lot of projects :)